 2. The Agile-Based Scrum Method

-Scrum is an Agile-based methodology that pursues similar goals but differs from it by a strong focus on teamwork.
+Scrum is an Agile-based methodology that pursues similar goals as Agile but differs from it by a strong focus on teamwork.
 This PM method includes the product owner and scrum master roles besides the development team.

 A product owner is responsible for the entire product creation process and the final result.
 This person must think like a business analyst, a marketer, a client, and an end user combined to meet the client’s requirements.
 A scrum master makes sure that the team follows the Scrum principles.Scrum is based on six fundamental principles: